pm-cui/voltageFaultInjection/README.md

   - Press the reset button on the STM32 board
   - Send 0x7F on any one of the 3 USART pins to configure that USARTx Pins.
   - In bootloader mode, the STM32 takes in various commands through the USARTx Pins, notably the Read Memory Command. (found in pg 15 of AN3155)
-  - Following the flowchart present on pg 16, a glitch should be sent after the byte-string is sent to STM.
+  - Following the flowchart present on pg 16, a glitch should be sent after the byte-string is sent to STM to skip the Read Protection and cause it to dump specified blocks of memory.